terrycojones/best/README.md

 ## Installation ##

-Ensure your Python version is sufficiently up-to-date:
+Ensure your Python version is sufficiently up-to-date (at least 3.5.4):

 ```bash
 $ python --version